Netbeheer-Nederland/env/README.md

 ## Running

 Just run the runner script you installed earlier.
+If you have Git installed and set up in the host environment, the script will map your Git user to the one used in the container.

 For example: